pypa/setuptools/docs/userguide/entry_point.rst

 this example, should not accept any arguments.
-If your function requires any input from the user, you can use regular command-line argument parsing utilities like `argparse <https://docs.python.org/3/library/argparse.html>`_ within the body of the function to parse user input.
+If your function requires any input from the user, you can use regular command-line argument parsing utilities like `argparse <https://docs.python.org/3/library/argparse.html>`_ within the body of the function to parse user input given via :obj:`sys.argv`.

 The syntax for entry points is specified as follows: